perfsonar/docs/_sources/pwa_readme.txt

 VM Host
 ^^^^^^^

-To install PWA, you will need a VM with any OS that supports Docker; such as CentOS7
+To install PWA, you will need a VM with any OS that supports Docker, such as CentOS7

 Minimum resource requirements are..